agreatopportunity/Inference_Engine_UI/README.md

 # 🌌 Universal AI Interface

 **The "Holo-Glass" Cognitive Interface for your custom LLaMA-3 models.**
-This interface is **Hardware Agnostic**, meaning it auto-detects your GPU (Titan V vs. RTX 4090) and adjusts precision (`float16` vs `bfloat16`) and attention mechanisms automatically to prevent crashes and maximize speed.
+This interface is **Hardware Agnostic**, meaning it auto-detects your GPU (OLDER GPU vs. NEWER GPU) and adjusts precision (`float16` vs `bfloat16`) and attention mechanisms automatically to prevent crashes and maximize speed.

 ---